Gabriel-Jacques de Salignac de La Motte, marquis de Fénelon

-Vicomte de Saint-Julien also served Louis XV of France as Ambassador to the Netherlands at The Hague from 1724, before being posted to London in 1741.
+Vicomte de Saint-Julien also served Louis XV as Ambassador to the Netherlands at The Hague from 1724, before being posted to London in 1741.

 Family

 Descended from an aristocratic family of churchmen, courtiers and soldiers, he was accorded the courtesy title of Vicomte de Saint-Julien.
 Upon the death of his father François de Salignac in 1742, he succeeded in the family titles as Marquis de Fénelon et de Salignac, comte de La Motte, baron de Loubert, seigneur de Mareuil, de Boisse & de Péricard, etc.

 He married, on 24 December 1721, Françoise-Louise, daughter of Louis-Urbain le Peletier, marquis de Rosanbo; they had seven children, including François-Louis de Salignac, who as eldest son succeeded him in the marquessate upon his death in 1746.
 His wife, Françoise-Louise marquise de Fénelon, died in 1782.